The event has been recorded and can be viewed on:

 - How to improve cybersecurity in transboundary water mechanisms?

-- What protections does international law offer to water infrastructure?
+- What protection does international law offer to water infrastructure?

 10:00 – 10:10 Opening remarks